Domain Expert Guidance

 Yes!
 This Experience will take up to 20 participants.
 These participants will be split into smaller teams to execute projects which are designed to give added value to their ongoing projects (school or live).

 The Architecture Experience is designed with the intent of enhancing architectural understanding.
-To this end, a short project is included as part of the experience.
+To this end, a short capstone project is included as part of the experience.
 The participants will explore methods of observation and documentation while focusing on ideologies of Vernacular Sustainability and its applications.

 This Experience will focus on observing and learning about the importance of site sensitivity, different architectural techniques – active and passive, importance of material selection and other aspects vital to sustainable architecture, which are important tenets of contemporary and new age architecture, be it urban or non urban.